Hiring Process - Phase I

 Applicants are required to provide the following documents:

-- Certified copy of birth certificate
+- Certified copy of birth certificate (or naturalization documentation)

 - Official transcripts (sealed) from high school/college